 THE IMPORTANCE OF PRE-PLANNING A FUNERAL OR CREMATION SERVICE

 Usually, the task of arranging a funeral falls to a couple of family members or a single survivor who may have little or no warning.
-These people are most often unprepared for the many decisions that will need to be made.
+These people are often unprepared for the many decisions that must be made.
 This is why pre-planning can be so important.
 It ensures your wishes are documented and can provide peace of mind for yourself and your family.

 Pre-arrangement and pre-financing of funeral services can provide complete peace of mind and help relieve surviving families of the financial burden.
 A funeral can cost from a modest $3,000 for a simple cremation to over $15,000 for a full funeral service and burial.